Just because you can, doesn’t mean you should

 Why does this even matter?
 Well, the research suggests that when we draw on our signature strengths we’re happier and more productive.
 This has certainly been true for me.
 So, if you’re looking to move into a new role, think about what would best allow you to use your signature strengths.
 If you intend to stay put, think about how you could recraft your role a little to allow greater use of your strengths.
 What projects could you get involved in?
 How could you do your existing role a little differently?

-How can I learn about my signature strengths and how to apply them?
+Ask yourself, how can I learn about my signature strengths and how to apply them?